MichMATYCwebsite/MichMATYC/content/announcements/2020/call-for-proposals-michmatyc2020.md

 title = "Now Accepting Proposals to Present at the 2020 MichMATYC Conference"

 +++
 The <b>2020 MichMATYC Conference</b> will be hosted at <b>Lansing Community College</b> on <b>October 2-3</b>.
 Proposals are now being accepted to present during the conference.
-If you have done of the following, then you are in a key position to present:
+If you have done any of the following, then you are in a key position to present:

 <ul>
 <li>Attended a great workshop;</li>